lix-project/lix-website/content/team.md

 As transparency is important, we've included declarations from each core team member regarding any possible conflicts of interest.

-- **hexchen**
-  hexchen's employer and its sister companies use Nix/Lix internally and offer Nix-based consulting. hexchen has no stake in the company, does not work in the consulting teams and there is no expectation for her to contribute to Lix on company time. **Should a governance decision involving these or any other financial ties arise, hexchen will recuse herself from decision-making.**
+- **hexchen**'s employer and its sister companies use Nix/Lix internally and offer Nix-based consulting. hexchen has no stake in the company, does not work in the consulting teams and there is no expectation for her to contribute to Lix on company time. **Should a governance decision involving these or any other financial ties arise, hexchen will recuse herself from decision-making.**